Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications

-The authors of \cite{Wang2019a} propose a Deep Q-network in multi-UAV added communications systems in which multiple UAVs serve ground users.
-The objective is to optimize the movements of the UAVs to maximize the system sum-rate, subject to a constraint on the minimum number of served users.
-Dueling DQN which uses neural network and dueling update is employed as the learning solution.
-In \cite{Qie2019}, the authors propose a simultaneous target assignment and path planning based on multi-agent deep deterministic policy gradient (MADDPG) for multi-UAV system.
-The target is to find the shortest path for all the UAV while avoiding collision of the task assignment.
-Full knowledge is assumed to be available to all UAV during the training.
-The authors of \cite{Liu2019} propose a DRL-based algorithm for multi-UAV networks to optimize the 3D-deployment of the UAVs.
-The target is to maximize the quality of experience, defined as a weighted sum of scores of rate and delay.
-Q-learning and deep Q-learning is used to model the problem.
-However, similar to the previous work, the communication among the UAVs is not addressed.
-In \cite{Chai2020}, the authors study the interference management of the UAV-aided cellular network, in which the UAVs and the users share the same frequency bandwidth and talk with the BSs.
-The objective is to maximize the average user's rate via the UAV's trajectory optimization.
+In \cite{Chai2020}, the authors studied the interference management of the UAV-aided cellular network, in which the UAVs and the users share the same frequency bandwidth and communicate with the BSs.
+Similar to \cite{zhong2014reinforcement}, the objective in \cite{Chai2020} is to maximize the average user's rate via the UAV's trajectory optimization.
 The problem is modeled as a non-cooperative game theory problem with full information.